Ercadio/graphicalEditor/README.md

-# \<graphicalEditor\>
+# \<graphicalEditor\\\>

-Photoshop for on the web
+A picture editor on the web.

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
-Then run `polymer serve` to serve your application locally.
+Then run `polymer serve` to start the app.

-## Viewing Your Application
+## Viewing the Application

 ```
 $ polymer serve
 ```

-## Building Your Application
+## Building the Application

 ```
 $ polymer build
 ```

-This will create builds of your application in the `build/` directory, optimized to be served in production.
-You can then serve the built versions by giving `polymer serve` a folder to serve from:
+This will create builds of the application in the `build/` directory, optimized to be served in production.
+You can then serve the built versions directly:

 ```
 $ polymer serve build/default